1817 Lincoln Blvd., Venice

 Run your hands across the rack of light-as-air linen dresses or super soft high-waisted Merida trousers at Apiece Apart's newest LA home and you'll wonder why the brand hasn't had a storefront on the West Coast all along.
 (Its first retail location opened last year in New York City, near SoHo, where Laura Cramer and Starr Hout design the collection.)
 Here, the duo brings their love of the American Southwest to life, creating a dreamy space where a thoughtful edit of clothing in the prettiest blush, tan, and lilac palette is rounded out by Peruvian handwoven straw hats, espadrilles, and French market bags.
 Also of note: the Woman fragrance, a scent for women who don't really wear scents, designed by LA-based Bodha Modern Wellness.
 The pop-up boutique is open through September 2018.
 Photos: Tim Hout for Apiece Apart.

 1918 Lincoln Blvd., Venice

-If you're looking for the perfect (and organic) t-shirt, look no further.
-Australian brand Bassike (pronounced “basic”) has been on our radar (and in the goop shop) for a while now—in no small part, because they do great soft cotton jersey t-shirts that hang perfectly.
+If you're looking for the perfect (and organic) T-shirt, look no further.
+Australian brand Bassike (pronounced “basic”) has been on our radar (and in the goop shop) for a while now—in no small part because it does great soft cotton jersey T-shirts that hang perfectly.
 Everything is made from organic and sustainable cotton, yet every piece is luxurious, modern, and structured.
-Their first brick-and-mortar in the states is in Venice—the heart of LA’s surf and skate culture, which is a nice match for the brand as it has its roots in the Australian surf town of Avalon.
+The first brick-and-mortar in the states is in Venice—the heart of LA’s surf and skate culture, which is a nice match for the brand as it has its roots in the Australian surf town of Avalon.
 Light-filled and spacious, the interior echoes the line itself—sleek and modern, with neutral tones and architectural shapes.
-Do not leave without rifling through the kids section.
+Do not leave without rifling through the kids' section.

 1108 Abbot Kinney Blvd., Venice